-Gender Pay Gap Report As at 31st March 2022
+Gender Pay Gap Report As of 31st March 2023

 Gender Pay Gap Report: Published

 Under laws welcomed by The Mead Educational Trust (TMET), we are required to publish an annual gender pay gap report.
 The gender pay gap gives a snapshot of the gender balance within an organisation.
 It measures the difference between the average earnings of all male and female employees, irrespective of their role or seniority.